lburgan/project-4/README.md

 **1) Who will survive the Titanic sinking according to our model?**

-    Our model predicted that young, 1st class women were most likely to survial, true to the actual data.
+    Our model predicted that young, 1st class women were most likely to survive, true to the actual data.

 **2) What feature(s) contributed most to passenger's survival?**

-    Through feature importance, we found age, fare and sex to be the biggest contributing factors to survial according to our model.
+    Through feature importance, we found age, fare and sex to be the biggest contributing factors to survival according to our model.

 **3) What type of machine learning model is most effective in predicting survivors?**